ingitdb/ingitdb.github.io/index.md

-# IngitDB - git-based versioned & branchable JSON database statically hosted at GitHub
+# IngitDB - git versioned & branchable JSON database hosted at GitHub

 IngitDB is driven by GuitHub Actions and supports:
 - schema definition